 4.The ring of Damavand

-Damavand as the highest mountain in Iran and west Asia is the natural icon of Iran.
-It can be said that Iranians look up to Damavand as one of their national icons and heritage, since it has a special place in the Persian ancient and modern literature and mythology.
+Damavand is the highest mountain in Iran and West Asia is the natural icon of Iran.
+It can be said that Iranians look up to Damavand as one of their national icons and heritage since it has a special place in the Persian ancient and modern literature and mythology.
 If you don’t want to climb Damavand peak, this giant white volcano, go for a trek in the ring of it.
-For that, you can start from southern face of Mt.
-Damavand (2600 m above sea level), then trek to the west and then Daq Plain at the north west ridge (3600 m above sea level).
+For that, you can start from the southern face of Mt.
+Damavand (2600 m above sea level), then trek to the west and then Daq Plain at the northwest ridge (3600 m above sea level).
 You can finish your trekking in the Nandal village and its Eco Camp.
-Usually a 4-6 days of trekking in this area is the most efficient duration.
+Usually, a 4-6 days of trekking in this area is the most efficient duration.

 Trekking from Neor Lake to Subatan Highlands can be the dreamiest trekking of your life.
 The evergreen landscapes are exactly what you need to break the cliché of Iran and its deserts.
 Talesh Mountains with its sub-tropical climate, are at the northwest of Alborz along the southwestern coast of the Caspian Sea, a misty green area full of meadows and lush Hyrcanian forest in Gilan province.
 It is said that Talesh is where the Aryan People first settled and also the birthplace of Zoroaster, the prophet of the ancient Persian religion, Zoroastrianism.

 To trek this route you have to pass through the mountains from west to east.
 Along the way, there is the beautiful heavenly Neor.
 Meeting local nomads in the tents or wooden structures along with local huts and farmlands will be the highlights of your journey for sure.
-Usually a 4-6 days of trekking in this area is the most efficient duration. trekking Neor to Subatan is 20km.
+Usually, 4-6 days of trekking in this area is the most efficient duration. trekking Neor to Subatan is 20km.
 Best time to trek this region is in May & June.